rust-lang/rustc-perf/collector/compile-benchmarks/README.md

 - **issue-88862**: A MCVE of a program that had a [severe performance regression](https://github.com/rust-lang/rust/issues/88862) when trying to normalize large opaque types with late-bound regions.
-- **keccak**: A cryptography algorithm.
-Contains a huge function with a very high number of locals and basic blocks, which stresses obligation processing.
 - **many-assoc-items**: Contains a struct with many associated items, which caused [quadratic behavior](https://github.com/rust-lang/rust/issues/68957) in the past.